Kryvchenko/csrf-attacks/README.md

 # Cross-Site Request Forgery (CSRF)

 This repository is dedicated to exploring Cross-Site Request Forgery (CSRF) vulnerabilities, providing examples of common CSRF attacks and payloads, and offering strategies for prevention.
-This learning path is inspired by content from [web-security-academy.net](https://portswigger.net/web-security) and Rana Khalil (https://ranakhalil.com/), it aims to enhance your understanding of CSRF.
+This learning path is inspired by content from [web-security-academy.net](https://portswigger.net/web-security) and [Rana Khalil](https://ranakhalil.com/), it aims to enhance your understanding of CSRF.

 ## Introduction to CSRF